 The key element of any video project, is, of course, the content itself.
 There are two approaches to content for linear live streaming.

 - Broadcast live video from a studio or other location (e.g., live TV news, talk shows, or sports)

 - Broadcast previously recorded video on your linear live channel (e.g., most entertainment, reruns, etc.)

-Either of these approaches is great.
+Either of these approaches are great.
 Live content can be engaging, but it also requires more upfront work and planning.
 Previously recorded content is easier to broadcast.
-Modern live streaming allows you to just queue up an .MP4 file and let it play.
+Modern live streaming allows you to just queue up an.MP4 file and let it play.